-Find references and gossip about me on my press page here.
+Find references, reviews and gossip about me on my press page here.

-Julia is a crochet designer and crochet hook maker in the Austin, TX area with a background in music and writing.
+Julia is a blogger, crochet designer and crochet hook maker in the Austin, TX area with a background in music and writing.
 She is a juried member of Art of Texas, two-time Maker for Maker Faire Austin, Maker for Mini-Maker Faire Round Rock, Texas Peep of the notorious Crochet Liberation Front and past member of Austin Craft Riot (formerly known as The EtsyAustin Street Team) and the Etsy Hookers Team!
-Additionally, she is a proud Spirit Jumper! – See http://Spiritjump.org for details.
+Additionally, she’s been a proud Spirit Jumper! – See http://Spiritjump.org for details.

-With over 37 years of crochet and piano in her life, and a family far too familiar with cancer, Julia’s crochet work is often designed for chemo patients and charity too.
+With over 37 years of crochet in her life, and a family far too familiar with cancer, Julia’s crochet work is often designed for chemo patients and charity too.

 Where to find Julia?
 Well, as you’ll notice from the icons on the front page of this blog, she’s everywhere!
 Some notable places?
 Find her as BikerMom on Ravelry, @AberrantCrochet on Twitter, Aberrant Crochet videos on YouTube and her Facebook page.
 You can also follow her quirky tastes for unique crochet and other cool things on Pinterest.

 As a crochet maven, Julia loves to promote the art of crochet as well as movers and shakers in the crochet community.
 To that end, she has sponsored the online currated newspaper: Crochet Social – Leaders List, as a way to represent the voices of social leaders in the crochet world she interacts with.
 To get on this list, these folks have to actually interact with their followers.
 After all, that’s part of what makes them social leaders in the crochet world!
 She also owns the Aberrant Daily and Damned Crafty Newspapers as well.